7 killed in fire on passenger train in southern Pakistan

 Railways official Mohsin Sial said the train caught fire in Khairpur, a district about 500 kilometers (300 miles) north of Karachi, the capital of Sindh province.
 He said six people were killed in the blaze while a woman died when she jumped from the window of the moving train.

-The blaze also badly damaged several other cars in the train, she said, and the cause remained unclear.
+The blaze also badly damaged several other cars in the train, he said, and the cause remained unclear.

 TV footage showed several burned sections of the train, which was on its way from Karachi to the eastern city of Lahore, when a car caught fire.
 Local media reported that the flames roared through the train Wednesday night, engulfing several cars.